Hurricanes vs. Maple Leafs Prediction & Picks - December 30

 Hurricanes Splits and Trends

-- In the 13 games Carolina has played that were decided by one goal, it racked up 14 points.

-- This season the Hurricanes scored just one goal in six games and they've earned two points (0-4-2) in those contests.
+- In the six games this season the Hurricanes registered just one goal, they've finished 0-4-2 (two points).

-- Carolina has two points (1-3-0) in four games this season when it has scored exactly two goals.
+- Carolina finished 1-3-0 in the four games this season when it scored exactly two goals (registering two points).

-- The Hurricanes' opponents have had more shots in six games.
-The Hurricanes finished 3-2-1 in those matchups (seven points).
+- The Hurricanes have been outshot by opponents six times, and went 3-2-1 (seven points).

 Team Stats Comparison